-- (a) Any employee who, in any day, has performed any work outside the working hours ordinarily observed in the factory in which he or she is employed, shall be paid overtime as follows:- - (1) Weekly workers shall be paid at the rate of time and one-half, and shall also be paid 1s.
-6d. meal money when such overtime exceeds 40 minutes on week-days or three hours on the day of the week on which the half-holiday is usually - (2) Piece-workers shall be paid (in addition to the ordinary piece-work prices for work done in the excess time) such sum per hour as is equivalent to the weekly wage divided by 88, and shall also be paid 1s.
-6d. meal money when such overtime exceeds 40 minutes on week days or three hours on the day of the week on which the half-holiday is usually observed. - (b) No employee shall be employed overtime outside the hours fixed, except with his or her consent.
+- (a) Any employee who, in any day, has performed any work outside the working hours ordinarily observed in the factory in which he or she is employed, shall be paid overtime as follows:- - (1) Weekly workers shall be paid at the rate of time and one half, and shall also be paid is.
+6d. meal money when such overtime exceeds 40 minutes on week-days or on Saturdays in those factories or workshops where a five and a halfday week is worked. - In those factories or workshops where a five-day week is worked, all work done on Saturdays shall be paid for at the rate of time and a half, and is.
+6d. meal money shall be paid when such overtime is worked after noon. - (2) Piece-workers shall be paid (in addition to the ordinary piece-work prices) for work done in the excess time such sum per hour as is equivalent to the weekly wage divided by 88, and shall also be paid 1s.
+0d. meal money when such overtime exceeds 40 minutes on week days or on Saturdays in those factories or workshops where a five and a half-day week is worked.